 Whilst I know that many of you may, quite understandably, be concerned about the health and well-being of your family and business and some of you may be unsure whether you should even be going freelance at the moment, I firmly believe Virtual Assistants have a big role in helping businesses navigate the waters during this unsettling period.

 We are resourceful, we have a wealth of information in our heads, we know about tools, platforms and apps that others have never heard of, we are privy to a multitude of business models, our skills can be applied to any business and our natural organisational abilities mean we were literally BORN for these kinds of situations.

 - If you haven’t already, pick up the phone and call your clients to discuss the current situation and what their plans are.
 I’ve talked to my VA about what happens if I’m sick, she’s sick or if we’re both sick at the same time.
 She knows how I’m doing financially and whether she has to worry about being paid.
 Take notes and come back to them with ways you can help them pivot if need be.

 - Read the blog post I wrote after the 2016 referendum result on why there has never been a better time to be a Virtual Assistant and find out why freelancers always do well in times of economic uncertainty.

 - Complete these disaster-recovery exercises and future-proof your business by creating a personal business contingency plan.
 Then help your clients create their own plan.

 - Read my post on 30 services you can offer then review your services to see if there are any you’ve missed.

 - Go into your online business groups and add value by answering questions on remote working and ways to collaborate remotely.
 Share your knowledge and offer to help.

-- You can find both paid and free training courses and downloads here if you’re looking to enhance your skillset and I have lots of useful tech resources here.
+- You can find both paid and free training courses and downloads here.

 Okay, it’s time to set sail, little ship.
 Your moment has come and you are needed.